 Hungary maintains an open economy, and its high-quality infrastructure and central location are features that make it an attractive destination for investments and exports.
-Hungary's strategic location in Europe, easy access to both EU and non-EU markets, and sound infrastructure have led global companies to locate distribution facilities in the country.
+Hungary's strategic location in Europe and easy access to both EU and non-EU markets have led global companies to locate distribution facilities in the country.
 Improvements in technological readiness and financial markets also provide positive business incentives.
-Fiscal loosening, credit programs, tax relief, cuts in VATs, corporate income taxes and social security contributions intensify the market and trade and help profitability.
-The positive trends in consumption and spending on food provide opportunities for U.S. exporters.
+Fiscal loosening, credit programs, tax relief, cuts in VATs, corporate income taxes, and social security contributions intensify the market and trade, and help profitability.
 A broad range of consumers are open to American foodstuffs.
 An increasing number of buyers are seeking quality products or gourmet specialties from the United States, helped in part by stories, traditions (such as barbecue), and positive feelings for America.